W. Averell Harriman: Statesman of foreign and domestic affairs

 Harriman served as ambassador to the Soviet Union until January 1946.
 When he returned to the United States, he worked hard to get George Kennan's Long Telegram into wide distribution.
 Kennan's analysis, which generally accorded with Harriman's, became the cornerstone of Truman's Cold War strategy of containment.

 From April to October 1946, he was ambassador to Britain, but he was soon appointed to become United States Secretary of Commerce under President Harry S. Truman to replace Henry A. Wallace, a critic of Truman's foreign policies.
 In 1948, he was put in charge of the Marshall Plan.
 In Paris, he became friendly with the CIA agent Irving Brown, who organised anti-communist unions and organisations.
 Harriman was then sent to Tehran in July 1951 to mediate between Iran and Britain in the wake of the Iranian nationalization of the Anglo-Iranian Oil Company.

 In 1949, the Defense Secretary James Forrestal committed suicide and afterwards Harriman and his wife Marie virtually adopted Forrestal's son Michael.
 Harriman paid tuition for Michael Forrestal when he attended Harvard Law School and made him make connections with New York's elite when he went into work at a law firm.
 Michael Forrestal served as a protege of Harriman's and later followed him into the Kennedy administration.

-In the 1954 race to succeed Republican Thomas E. Dewey as Governor of New York, the Democratic Harriman defeated Dewey's protege, U.S. Senator Irving M. Ives, by a tiny margin.
-He served as governor for one term until Republican Nelson Rockefeller unseated him in 1958.
-As governor, he increased personal taxes by 11% but his tenure was dominated by his presidential ambitions.
-Harriman was a candidate for the Democratic Presidential Nomination in 1952, and again in 1956 when he was endorsed by Truman but lost (both times) to Illinois governor Adlai Stevenson.